 Fusing the elements of Zen-style cooking with familiar recipes is something I love to do.
 And curries are fun to fuse.
 In the UK there’s a long history of curries dating back to the 1800s, if not earlier – a legacy of the British colonials returning from India.
 (Let’s hope with the advent of Brexit we can keep our palates border-free.)
-No surprise then that almost everyone has their favourite Indian restaurant or take-out, be it the how-hot-dare-you curry served at the local corner chippie, or shiny high-class restaurants down town, curry houses buried deep in the suburbs, late night locations a stone’d throw from the night clubs, or simply the best home-made.
-In fact, one of my favourite places from long ago was “Ashas” in Preston, a curry house we often visited in the wee hours after everything had closed on a Saturday night.
+No surprise then that almost everyone has their favourite Indian restaurant or take-out.
+From the how-hot-dare-you-eat-it curry served at the corner chippie or late-night curry-house, or the glitzy high-class establishments downtown, or simply home-made.
+In fact, one of my favourite places from long ago was “Ashas” in Preston, a place we often visited in the small hours after everything had closed on a Saturday night.
 (It might even still be there…)

 The first time I made this, Gakudo honestly thought we had served chicken in the zendo for oryoki!
 Honestly not.
 It was tofu.
-But I have to admit on that occasion it was rather convincing.
+But I have to admit it was rather convincing.
 The plan is, after all, to make vegetarian food as good and tasty as non-vegetarian.
 This time it managed to come close.
 A fusion of Zen-style, Indian-style and a wee bit of good old, ahem, England.

 2 medium aubergines (eggplants)